-- Catchment and Climate Hydrology (HWM-32806), - River Flow and Morphology (HWM-30306) - Advanced Hydrological Systems Analysis (SLM-33306).
+- Catchment and Climate Hydrology (HWM-32806), - River Flow and Morphology (HWM-30306)

+Advanced Hydrological Systems Analysis (SLM-33306).

 A less extensive study programme may result in a restricted choice of topics.
-Your study advisor (MEE: Kim Janssen, Monica Gorska or Femke Hilhorst, MCL: Saskia van Bakel or Annemarie Hage) has to approve that you are allowed to start.
+Your study advisor (MEE: Kim Janssen, Monica Gorska or Femke Hilhorst, MCL: Saskia van Bakel, Annemarie Hage or Marlies Gräwe) has to approve that you are allowed to start.
 Email her and send the response to your supervisor(s).